DataBiosphere/terra-docker/README.md

 [terra-jupyter-bioconductor](terra-jupyter-bioconductor/README.md)

 # How to create your own Custom image to use with notebooks on Terra
-Custom docker images need to use a Terra base image (see above) in order to work with the service that runs notebooks on Terra
+Custom docker images need to use a Terra base image (see above) in order to work with the service that runs notebooks on Terra.
 * You can use any of the base images above
 * Here is an example of how to build off of a base image: Add `FROM us.gcr.io/broad-dsp-gcr-public/terra-jupyter-base:0.0.1` to your dockerfile (`terra-jupyter-base` is the smallest image you can extend from)
 * Customize your image (see the [terra-jupyter-python](terra-jupyter-python/Dockerfile) dockerfile for an example of how to extend from one of our base images